 At retirement, they can choose to receive a lump sum payment, roll over the lump sum amount, or elect to receive an annuity.
 These options are all equally beneficial and require no additional tax planning.

 After that, the employer cannot reduce the amount of contributions.
 The employee can terminate their employment at any time during the year without affecting their eligibility.
+Here is a quick summary and then we can dive into the details.

 Table of contents